openemr/openemr/cloud/v1-Beta-AWS-Guide/chapters/09-Administration.md

 4. Using your "**your-username.ppk**" keypair, access your instance by following [these instructions](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html#putty-ssh).
 Note that step 1 can be skipped.
 Also note that "**user_name@public_dns_name**" is "**ec2-user@(your noted internal ec2 ip)**".

 ## KNOWN ISSUES

+### I Can't Access the Billing Section

+Logout of AWS and relogin as the "root" user instead of the IAM user that was created for going through the guide.

 ### I'm Occasionally Seeing "Site ID is missing from session data!"
 Errors